Are you planning to create a subscription box business?

 Step 3: Creating Your Subscription Box Service

 Here you can start adding your products.
 Add a product name and image.
+To make it appear more brandable, you can put all your products together, click a picture and upload the image.
 To your right, you can add a category too.
 After scrolling further down the screen, you’ll see an option called Product Data.
 Click on the drop-down arrow next to it and select the Simple Subscription option.

 Next, you can add the price of the product, sale price, tax and subscription settings.